 The lure of rail travel has always had a romantic and adventurous air.
 In addition, train travel represents one of the most laidback ways of getting around, allowing you to sit back, relax, and enjoy the view.
-Some train rides are so spectacular, traversing the world’s most scenic destinations along snow-capped peaks or through orange-hued deserts, that they became epic destinations in their own.
-Here’s a look at my top 10 of the world’s most amazing train rides.
+Some train rides are so spectacular – traversing the world’s most scenic destinations along snow-capped peaks or through orange-hued deserts – that they became epic destinations in their own.
+I hereby present you my top 10 of the world’s most amazing train rides.

 There is more information below the slideshow.
 Click the name of the train journey (in red) for a direct link to its official website.
 Think I missed one?
 Share your favorite train journey in the comments section, or take my poll below!

 The Denali Star, the Alaska Railroad’s flagship train, links Anchorage to Fairbanks with stops in Wasilla, Talkeetna and Denali Park.
 On this route, sparkling salmon streams and stands of birch and spruce come into view, while carpets of fireweed add dramatic purple to the landscape.
 Like the name implies, Denali National Park – one of the most spectacular National Parks in the USA – is really the star attraction of the Alaska Railroad’s Denali Star Route.
 You might get lucky and see a bear, moose or caribou.
 And look out for what native Alaskans call ‘The Great One’: the 20,156 feet (6,144 m) tall Mt.
 McKinley, the highest mountain peak in North America.

 - Official website: Denali Star